Sonukr/react-gitbook/lectures/01-react/14_state.md

 Note that we call `this.setState` to change the state.

-Now, we'll create the button to trigger calling this function.
+Now we'll create the button to trigger calling this function.
 The button will be displayed to the user, so we'll add it to the `render` function.
 When the user clicks it, we'll call the `increaseMood` function.

 ```js
   render () {